KhronosGroup/Vulkan-Hpp/README.md

 We try to keep the API for all flavours of Vulkan-Hpp constant or backwards compatible.
 However, we may introduce unavoidable breaking changes, usually to fix bugs.
 Following is a list of those changes, arranged by version.

+### v1.4.351

+In order to improve argument safety, the interface of functions taking a C-array of values has changed to take a `std::array`, instead.
+The affected functions are:
+- `vk::CommandBuffer::setFragmentShadingRateKHR`
+- `vk::raii::CommandBuffer::setBlendConstants`
+- `vk::raii::CommandBuffer::setFragmentShadingRateKHR`
+- `vk::raii::CommandBuffer::setFragmentShadingRateEnumNV`

 ### v1.4.334

 The `vulkan_hpp` C++ named module has been renamed to `vulkan`.